microsoft/microcode/docs/manual.md

 By clicking on the `tooltip reader` button at the bottom of the editor, the tooltips will be read aloud.
 This may be useful for students who are still learning to read.

+## Program slots

+MicroCode provides three slots for saving user programs for later load/restore.
+From the editor, click on the disk icon in the upper left to select which slot to save the current program to.
+From the home screen, select the disk icon to load a program from one of the three save slots.

 ## [Sample programs](./samples)

 The MicroCode app has a set of [samples](./samples) built-in.
 Select the samples button on the MicroCode home page (see below) to reveal